Kong/kubernetes-telemetry/keps/0002-service-mesh-detection.md

 | singnal2: CRD | `istio2` or `i2` | `linkerd2` or `l2` | `kuma2` or `k2` | `kongmesh2` or `km2` | `consul2` or `c2` | None(No unique CRD) | `aws2` or `a2` |
 | singnal3: service | `istio3` or `i3` | `linkerd3` or `l3` | `kuma3` or `k3` | `kongmesh3` or `km3` | `consul3` or `c3` | `traefik3` or `t3` | `aws3` or `a3` |

-Multiple signals detected would results in multiple parts in value seperated by `,`.
+Multiple signals detected would result in multiple parts in comma(`,`) seperated parts.

 For example, if we found `istio-system` and `kuma-system` namespace, CRDs in kuma, and `kuma-control-plane` service in `kuma-system`, the key-value pair